-CSS is a member of the editorial board of American Journal of Respiratory and Critical Care Medicine and Chest Journal without compensation.
-CSS received a travel fee from Medtronix for attending a conference.
+CSS is a member of the editorial board of American Journal of Respiratory and Critical Care Medicine.
 CSS is an author of a reference cited in this topic.

-Dr Catherine S. Sassoon and Dr Asad Qasim would like to gratefully acknowledge Dr Wilson Yan, Dr Jeremy Murdock, and Dr Sterling L. Malish, previous contributors to this topic.
-WY, JM, and SLM declare that they have no competing interests.
+Dr Catherine S. Sassoon and Dr Brian Dang would like to gratefully acknowledge Dr Asad Qasim, Dr Wilson Yan, Dr Jeremy Murdock, and Dr Sterling L. Malish, previous contributors to this topic.
+AQ, WY, JM, and SLM declare that they have no competing interests.

 Chief of Pulmonary and Critical Care

 FH declares that he has no competing interests.